MinghuiChen43/awesome-deep-phenomena/README.md

   - Shaojin Ding, Tianlong Chen, Zhangyang Wang. *ICLR 2022*
   - Key Word: Lottery Ticket Hypothesis; Speech Recognition.
   - <details><summary>Digest</summary> We investigate the tantalizing possibility of using lottery ticket hypothesis to discover lightweight speech recognition models, that are (1) robust to various noise existing in speech; (2) transferable to fit the open-world personalization; and 3) compatible with structured sparsity.

+- Strong Lottery Ticket Hypothesis with ε--perturbation. [[paper]](https://arxiv.org/abs/2210.16589)
+  - Zheyang Xiong, Fangshuo Liao, Anastasios Kyrillidis.
+  - Key Word: Lottery Ticket Hypothesis.
+  - <details><summary>Digest</summary> The strong Lottery Ticket Hypothesis (LTH) claims the existence of a subnetwork in a sufficiently large, randomly initialized neural network that approximates some target neural network without the need of training.
+We extend the theoretical guarantee of the strong LTH literature to a scenario more similar to the original LTH, by generalizing the weight change in the pre-training step to some perturbation around initialization.

 - Large Models are Parsimonious Learners: Activation Sparsity in Trained Transformers. [[paper]](https://arxiv.org/abs/2210.06313)
   - Zonglin Li, Chong You, Srinadh Bhojanapalli, Daliang Li, Ankit Singh Rawat, Sashank J. Reddi, Ke Ye, Felix Chern, Felix Yu, Ruiqi Guo, Sanjiv Kumar.